MagicMods/SimTouch/memoLTM/hidden/modeSOP_.md

    - Errors should be visible and traceable, not silently handled
    - AVOID patterns that mask errors with optional chaining or empty catch blocks
    - PREFER throwing clear errors that identify the failure point
+   - **Forbidden actions leading to silent failures include:** using incorrect variable/property names causing conditions to wrongly evaluate; using optional chaining (`?.`, `??`) in critical logic or debugging checks where failure needs to be explicit; implementing error handling that masks the root cause (`try...catch {}`); ignoring or not reporting tool errors.

 3. DIRECT RESPONSIBILITY PRINCIPLE